 Otago highlands are like Scotland only dry and warm.
 The landscapes have good curves to it sexy kind of shapes and the light is a painters inspiration.
 There are several very productive lakes and rivers within a striking distance of Wanaka.
 Otago is particularly known for its cicada season (mid Jan-Feb), and its often unaffected by rain when other places blow out.

 There is good winter fly fishing in the Southern Lakes District, especially in August and September.
 The style of fishing is also Taupo-like: fishing stream mouths, with heavy sinking lines, and the rainbows we catch are in superb conditions and can be extremely lively as they run to spawn in the cold glacial rivers.
 The winter fly fishing in Wanaka and Queenstown is an ideal option if you want to combine fishing with skiing/snowboarding.

-This is one of our the most popular options where you get to sample the amazing diversity of New Zealand fly fishing and its landscapes.
-Each customized trip varies according to conditions and time of year but gives the visiting fly fisher a real taste of what the South is all about.
+This is one of our the most popular options where the focus is to sample the amazing diversity of New Zealand's South Island and all it has to offer the visiting fly fisher both in terms of fishing experiences and landscapes.
+Each customized trip varies according to conditions and time of year but gives the guided anglers a real taste of what the South is all about.
 Accommodation is hand picked lodges and B&Bs.
 Pick ups can often be arranged from airports and therefore negate the need for vehicle hire.